 Based on our Corporate Philosophy, the Olympus Group identifies the important ESG areas and initiatives (materiality items) on which we should focus and strives to resolve various social issues through our business.
 In the fiscal year ended March 2023, we revised and reorganized our existing ESG strategies.
-In our new corporate strategy, for which the fiscal year ended March 2024 was the first fiscal year, we have positioned ESG as a priority item and strengthened the compatibility and consistency of our ESG strategies with our corporate strategy, business strategies, and financial strategies.
+In our corporate strategy, we have positioned ESG as a priority item and strengthened the compatibility and consistency of our ESG strategies with our corporate strategy, business strategies, and financial strategies.